-The Institute for Business and Professional Ethics is now accepting applications for the 2016-2017 Wicklander Fellowship.
+The Institute for Business & Professional Ethics is now accepting applications for the 2016-2017 Wicklander Fellowship.

 The Wicklander Fellowship is awarded annually to one or two full-time DePaul faculty members who demonstrate an interest in applied or professional ethics as these topics relate to his or her particular field of research.
 Past fellows have included faculty from accountancy, law, management, philosophy, religious studies, political science, communication, management, MPS and SNL.

-Interested faculty should prepare a 1-3 page description of their proposed research project as it relates to applied or professional ethics, a letter from their chair or dean supporting the nomination, and their CV.
+Interested faculty should prepare a one - to three-page description of their proposed research project as it relates to applied or professional ethics, a letter from their chair or dean supporting the nomination, and their CV.

-Please send the documents to the Institute for Business and Professional Ethics, DePaul University, 1 E. Jackson Blvd., Suite 5000, Chicago IL 60604 or electronically to email@example.com.
+Please send the documents to the Institute for Business & Professional Ethics, DePaul University, 1 E. Jackson Blvd., Suite 5000, Chicago IL 60604, or electronically to firstname.lastname@example.org.
 Deadline for submissions is May 20, 2016.
-For further questions contact Summer Brown at (312) 362-8786 or by email at firstname.lastname@example.org.
+For further questions, contact Summer Brown at (312) 362-8786 or by email at email@example.com.

 Current Wicklander Fellows